hashicorp/consul/website/content/README.md

 | Platform engineer     | &#8226; Architect global service registry that makes services avilable regardless of infrastructure. <br />&#8226; Reliability and availability of the service registry so that I can meet service level objectives. | &#8226; I want to implement monitoring and alerting for Consul in order to quickly identify and resolve cluster instability, or service connectivity issues.<br />&#8226; I want to automate recovery procedures and ensure resilience in order to meet SLO and SLA objectives.<br />&#8226; I want to interconnect Consul clusters to enable unified service discovery across cloud and on-premises environments.<br />&#8226;I want to provide guidance and guardrails for enabling application developers to register services into Consul, and ensure their services are highly available. |
 | Security engineer     | &#8226; Ensure that critical infrastructure and services adhere to corporate security policies.                                                                                                                      | &#8226; I want to ensure that communication between critical infrastructure services is encrypted in transit, and access to systems is appropriately controlled and audited.<br />&#8226; I want to integrate Consul authentication with existing corporate identity and access management (IAM) systems.<br />&#8226; I want to ensure that users have least privileged, but sufficient access to Consul for managing and discovering services.                                                                                                                                               |

-### Content type
+### Content types

+The content we create and host on developer.hashicorp.com follows the principles of the [Diátaxis method for structured documentation](https://diataxis.fr/), which use the following basic content types:

 - Explanation
 - Usage
 - Reference
 - Tutorials

-We break "explanation" into several distinct types:
+Because tutorials are hosted in a separate repository, this README focuses on the first three content types.

+Within the "Explanation" category, we use three different types of pages, each of which has a distinct purpose.

-- Overiew pages
+- Overiew pages provide an introduction to a subject and serve as a central information point.
-- Index pages
+- Index pages provide lists of links to supporting documentation on a subject.
-- Concept pages
+- Concept pages provide discursive explanations of Consul's underlying systems and their operations.

 ## Taxonomy